 The music has its nuances and contrasts as the painting has its shades and light.
 To be able to give the necessary instructions and directions to them who play an instrument, to be able to give to their play these nuances and the ensemble and detail perfection that constitutes the beauty, we use certain expressions and locutions borrowed from Italian language that is the most proper to the music.
 However, it is necessary to notice that this paragraph is missing in the English translation on Light and Shade, &c.

-We can also refer to Duport’s Instruction on the Fingering and Bowing of the Violoncello to obtain more complete understanding of the aesthetics and pedagogical foundations of the nineteenth century European cello methods.
+We can also refer to Duport’s Instruction on the Fingering and Bowing of the Violoncello to obtain more complete understanding of the aesthetics and pedagogical foundations of the 19th-century European cello methods.
 Duport instructs cellists on equality of tone, nuances, expressions, variety of bow strokes and all the gradations of execution and expression:

 Variety in the manner of playing, gradations of sound, and consequently expression, depend on the bow, and are matters of taste and feeling.
 I shall not attempt to give examples of such taste and feeling, as that would be extremely ridiculous; but I will say that in order to be able to produce all those shades of sound which feeling inspires and taste regulates, we must begin by acquiring a perfect command of the bow.

 Note that the August Lindner translation omits the following: